 In oncology, patient safety and dose modifications depend on real-time data.
 But legacy systems force you to capture objective clinical data in one system and subjective quality-of-life data in another.
+That integration tax shows up as real operational costs every day.

 With Castor, EDC and eCOA run on the exact same database.
-No swivel-chair data management.
-No reconciliation lag.
+No swivel-chair data management, no reconciliation lag, and one unified view of every patient, updated the moment data is submitted.

 When an oncology patient logs a Grade 3 toxicity event at home, investigators should not have to wait for a system sync to act on it.
-Castor ePRO feeds directly into the eCRF — the same database, not a connected one.
+Castor ePRO feeds directly into the eCRF, the same database, not a connected one.
+Investigators see QoL and adverse event data the moment it is submitted, and dose modification decisions for the next cycle can be made immediately.

 Oncology protocols change.
 Basket trials add cohorts.
 Adaptive designs modify dosing arms.
 Regulatory feedback requires CRF updates mid-study.
 Legacy enterprise EDC systems take weeks to revalidate after a protocol change.
+Castor mid-study amendments deploy without downtime, without a full rebuild, and without waiting in a vendor queue.

 Oncology patients carry immense physical and emotional burdens.
 Their clinical trial software should not add to it.
 Castor’s patient app is designed for ease, not for clinical data managers who assume patients will tolerate difficult tools.